Scientific Advisory Board

 Shiranee Sriskandan

 Shiranee Sriskandan is Professor of Infectious Diseases and a Clinical Infectious Diseases consultant.
-She leads the Gram Positive Pathogenesis research group at Imperial College; she is also Clinical Director at the MRC Centre for Molecular Bacteriology and Infection and a Section head.
+She leads the Gram Positive Pathogenesis research group at Imperial College; she is also the Co-Director of the Centre for Bacterial Resistence Biology.

 Her research addresses the mechanisms by which Streptococcus pyogenes causes extreme clinical phenotypes in individuals and populations, examining pathogen molecular microbiology, pathogen transmission, and host immune response, working in collaboration with colleagues in Public Health England.
 She has a strong interest in streptococcal vaccines and changes in S. pyogenes that might influence vaccine targets.